hjr265/hjr265.me/content/blog/bump-calver-bash-script-for-git/index.md

 fi
 echo 'Next tag:' $NEWTAG

 read -p 'Create a new release?
-(Press "y" to confirm) ' -n 1 -r echo if [[ $REPLY =~ ^[Yy]$ ]] then
+(Press "y" to confirm.) ' -n 1 -r echo if [[ $REPLY =~ ^[Yy]$ ]] then